Madhumati: Production

 Bengali filmmaker Bimal Roy's 1955 film Devdas was commercially unsuccessful, jeopardising his company Bimal Roy Productions; he needed a commercial success to survive.
 The story of Madhumati was written by the Bengali filmmaker Ritwik Ghatak.
 He shared the story with Roy, who immediately liked it and started developing the film with Debu Sen as the assistant director.
 The dialogues were written by Rajinder Singh Bedi in the Urdu script.
 Manohari Singh was selected for composing the film's music after Roy heard him playing in Kolkata.

 Roy had previously signed Vyjayanthimala and Dilip Kumar for two films.
 The first, Devdas, based on the eponymous novel, received much critical acclaim and a National Film Award for Best Feature Film in Hindi despite being commercially unsuccessful.
 Kumar and Vyjayanthimala were selected to play the lead roles in Madhumati.
 The former was eager to work again with Roy after their previous film Devdas and accepted the role.
 Vyjayanthimala agreed to work on the film after learning that Pran was a part of the cast.

-Unlike other films noir, which were mostly filmed indoors, Roy decided to film Madhumati outdoors and at a hill station.
+Unlike another film noir, which was mostly filmed indoors, Roy decided to film Madhumati outdoors and at a hill station.
 It had a six-week schedule at a location in Ranikhet, Nainital.
 Some scenes were filmed in Ghorakhal near Nainital.
 When the negatives were developed, most of the footage was found to be fogged.
 Since a reshoot in far-away Uttarakhand was not possible, sets were created near Vaitarna Dam, Igatpuri.
 The art direction team, led by Sudhendu Roy, created fake pine trees, which were planted to match the location in Nainital.
 A large part of the film was filmed in Aarey Milk Colony, a small forested area in Mumbai.
 A scene in which Dilip Kumar looks for Vyjayanthimala in the woods was filmed in Igatpuri.
 The foggy effect was recreated using gas bombs.
 The costumes of the film were designed by Yadugiri Devi, Vyjayanthimala's grandmother; these were later approved by the art director Sudhendu Roy.
-Vyjayanthimala wore silver jewellery from her personal collection in the film.
+Vyjayanthimala wore silver jewelry from her collection in the film.
 The actress had also hurt her foot while dancing.

-Due to Madhumati's extensive outdoor shooting, the film went over budget by ₹8.1 million, adding to the troubles of Bimal Roy Productions, which organised a film preview and lunch for the distributors.
+Due to Madhumati's extensive outdoor shooting, the film went over budget by ₹8.1 million, adding to the troubles of Bimal Roy Productions, which organized a film preview and lunch for the distributors.
 Roy told them about the company's financial problems and that he had decided to forego ₹70,000 of his director's fee to make up for the loss.
 All of the distributors pitched in with money and made up for the deficit.